 Have you given any consideration as to your company’s USP?
 What’s the one trait that separates you from your competition?
 If everything else is equal when trying to decide which product or service to buy, having a dominant USP can mean the difference between winning and losing business.

-Consider writing your company name along with your three to five biggest competitors on a sheet of paper and ask a dozen customers to write down one to two words that describes each company.
+Consider writing your business name along with your three to five biggest competitors on a sheet of paper and ask a dozen customers to write down one to two words that describes each company.
 Look at the results to see how they view each brand.
 This will give you a foundation from which you can build your own unique selling proposition.

 Easy in, easy out.
 Customers love how easy it is to buy your product or use your service.
 In the competitive world of pizza delivery, Domino’s chose to focus on delivering their pizzas in 30 minutes or less.